4 DISC Personality Types: Career Insights

 • Listens to others’ perspectives; keeps their own needs to themselves

-• Classic social roles: Peacekeeper, Specialist, Agent, Investigator, Listener
+• Gravitate towards classic social roles like Peacekeeper, Specialist, Agent, Investigator, Listener

-Steady personalities often do well in counseling, human resources roles, or in medical professions.
-They are calm and patient, which makes them good listeners.
+Steady personalities are calm and patient, which makes them good listeners.
+They often do well in the following professions:

 Type 4: Conscientious